 The Inspection Process

-We understand that having a Federal Inspector show up at your door can be quite daunting.
-The inspector's goal is not to issue fines or to get in the way of your operations.
-Their aim is to work with you to ensure compliance with the regulations, minimize risk, and ensure safety associated with the transportation of hazardous materials or dangerous goods by air.
+We understand that having a Federal Inspector at your door can be daunting.
+The inspector's goal is not to issue fines or to interfere with your operations.
+They aim to work with you to ensure compliance with the regulations, minimize risk, and ensure safety in transporting hazardous materials or dangerous goods by air.

 The Office of Hazardous Materials Safety's objective is to correctly identify and work with you to fix the root causes of noncompliance permanently, such as a lack of understanding or flawed procedures.
-Generally, we are willing to collaborate if you are willing and able to cooperate and do not have an egregious violation history.
-We normally issue civil penalties as a last resort reserved for when a regulated party is unwilling or unable to comply; evidence supports an intentional deviation, reckless, or criminal behavior; or we discover a significant safety risk.
+Generally, we are willing to collaborate if you can cooperate and do not have an egregious violation history.
+We usually issue civil penalties as a last resort when a regulated party is unwilling or unable to comply, evidence supports an intentional deviation, reckless or criminal behavior, or we discover a significant safety risk.

 Here is a basic breakdown of what to expect during a shipper, freight forwarder, or repair station inspection: